ArslanKamchybekov/wildhacks/extension/README.md

 ## Privacy

 This extension only tracks the URLs you visit to determine if they align with your goals.
-This data is only used locally and to update your pet's health in the GoalKeeper application.
+This data is only used locally and to update your pet's health in the Waddl application.
 No browsing history is stored or shared with third parties.